-Although data deduplication is space-efficient, logically consecutive chunks have to be physically scattered in different containers, thus causing chunk fragmentation [9], [11], [14], [15], [16].
-The fragmentation severely degrades the restore performance, while the infrequent restore is very important and becomes the main concern from users [17].
-First, original sequential disk accesses of reading logically consecutive chunks become many random ones, while random accesses perform poorly in disks due to the penalty of disk seeks [11], [18].
+Although data deduplication is space-efficient, logically consecutive chunks have to be physically scattered in different containers, thus causing chunk fragmentation [5], [7], [10], [11], [12].
+The fragmentation severely degrades the restore performance, while the infrequent restore is very important and becomes the main concern from users [13].
+First, original sequential disk accesses of reading logically consecutive chunks become many random ones, while random accesses perform poorly in disks due to the penalty of disk seeks [7], [14].
 Second, due to the fragmentation, some containers, containing a few referenced chunks (defined as the chunks referenced by the backup), are retrieved to restore the backup.
 The remaining unreferenced chunks in the retrieved containers are not accessed by the data stream, thus causing the waste of limited disk bandwidth and decreasing restore speed.

-To address the fragmentation problem, several schemes propose rewriting algorithms to rewrite fragmented duplicate chunks during the backup, such as Capping [11] and NED [12].
+To address the fragmentation problem, several schemes propose rewriting algorithms to rewrite fragmented duplicate chunks during the backup, such as Capping [7] and NED [8].
 They aim to obtain a suitable trade-off between deduplication efficiency and restore performance via selective deduplication upon containers with more referenced chunks.

-We observe that with the increase of the number of backup versions, more and more duplicate chunks are rewritten into new containers, as described in Section II.
+We observe that more versions of the backup data are backed up, and more duplicate chunks are rewritten into new containers, as described in Section 2.
 Thus, multiple identical copies of these chunks are stored in different containers, causing redundancy among containers.
-However, the containers selected by existing schemes [11], [12] are suboptimal due to overlooking the redundancy among the containers.
+However, the containers selected by existing schemes [7], [8] are suboptimal due to overlooking the redundancy among the containers.
 Hence, some containers with many redundant chunks, which are not referenced by the backup, are selected, thus wasting some disk bandwidth and slowing down the restore speed.